google-deepmind/mujoco/doc/modeling.rst

 As explained in the :ref:`Actuation model <geActuation>` section of the Computation chapter, MuJoCo offers a flexible actuator model with transmission, activation dynamics and force generation components that can be specified independently.
 The full functionality can be accessed via the XML element :ref:`general <actuator-general>` which allows the user to create a variety of custom actuators.
 In addition, MJCF provides shortcuts for configuring common actuators.
-This is done via the XML elements :ref:`motor <actuator-motor>`, :ref:`position <actuator-position>`, :ref:`velocity <actuator-velocity>`, :ref:`intvelocity <actuator-intvelocity>`, :ref:`damper<actuator-damper>`, :ref:`cylinder<actuator-cylinder>`, :ref:`muscle <actuator-muscle>`, and
+This is done via the XML elements :ref:`motor <actuator-motor>`, :ref:`position <actuator-position>`, :ref:`velocity
+<actuator-velocity>`, :ref:`intvelocity <actuator-intvelocity>`, :ref:`damper<actuator-damper>`,
-:ref:`adhesion <actuator-adhesion>`.
-These are *not* separate model elements.
-Internally MuJoCo supports only one actuator type - which is why when an MJCF model is saved all actuators are written as :el:`general`.
+:ref:`cylinder<actuator-cylinder>`, :ref:`muscle <actuator-muscle>`, and :ref:`adhesion <actuator-adhesion>`.
+These are
+*not* separate model elements.
+Internally MuJoCo supports only one actuator type -which is why when an MJCF model is saved all actuators are written as :el:`general`.
 Shortcuts create general actuators implicitly, set their attributes to suitable values, and expose a subset of attributes with possibly different names.
 For example, :el:`position` creates a position servo with attribute :at:`kp` which is the servo gain.
 However :el:`general` does not have an attribute :at:`kp`.
 Instead the parser adjusts the gain and bias parameters of the general actuator in a coordinated way so as to mimic a position servo.
 The same effect could have been achieved by using :el:`general` directly, and setting its attributes to certain values as described below.

 Actuator shortcuts also interact with defaults.
 Recall that the :ref:`default setting <CDefault>` mechanism involves classes, each of which has a complete collection of dummy elements (one of each element type) used to initialize the